The two most common complaints with clock repairs is the cost for what is done and the long time that it takes.

 Please tell us about yourself and the clock :

-There is a fee of $150 to send in with the movement, or pay with credit card below.
-This fee includes cleaning and inspection both.
-We will contact you with the status at that point and let you know if more work is needed.
+A fee of $150 is to be sent with the movement, or alternately pay with a credit card below.
+This fee includes cleaning and inspection.
+After the inspection, we will contact you with the status of the movement and make recommendations at that point on other work that may be necessary.